German politics stall DB's punctuality drive – DW – 11/18/2024

 German politics stall DB's punctuality driveNovember 18, 2024

-On one of the routes that the 24-year-old Bosselman is serving, construction work is currently underway.
+Construction is underway on one of the routes that the 24-year-old Bosselman drives.
 It's the busy Riedbahn route between Frankfurt and Mannheim in Germany, which is getting new switches and signals to make rail traffic run more smoothly.
 The goal is to finish the overhaul by the end of December, and Bosselman hopes that the upgrade will make Deutsche Bahn "more reliable overall."

 'Like you're gambling'

-Deutsche Bahn's plans ciukd soon come to a screeching halt.
+DB's plans could soon come to a screeching halt.
 The collapse of the three-party German government coalition on November 4, and fresh elections to be held on February 23 next year at the earliest, mean the country is stuck in political limbo for half a year, and so is funding for the rail program.

 Martin Burkert, chairman of the EVG rail workers union, has already warned that, without a 2025 national budget, there would be a lack of money to carry on with the projects.
 "Years of planning work to finally get the infrastructure up to date and improve the punctuality and capacity of the network is now at risk," Burkert told the German news agency, dpa, recently.

-Tyler Bosselman knows just too well how necessary the substantial overhaul of Deutsche Bahn's rail network currently is.
+Bosselman knows all too well how necessary the overhaul of DB's rail network is.
 Every day, the train driver navigates his engine through a web of construction sites in and around the Frankfurt rail hub.
 "It's like when you are going to a casino.
 It's like you're gambling and hoping that you are on time.
 During rush hours, there is absolutely no guarantee that you are getting there in any reasonable time," Bosselman told DW.

-Deutsche Bahn's infrastructure backlog is not only becoming evident in its lack of punctuality but increasingly manifests itself in a thinned-out network that has been shrinking for years.
+DB's infrastructure backlog is not only evident in the carrier's lack of punctuality, but has also increasingly manifested itself in a thinned-out network that has been shrinking for years.
 Surprisingly, this has happened against the backdrop of rising demand for its services, with goods volumes and passenger numbers having increased at the same time.

-At the end of the 1990s, Germany was hit by a severe economic crisis, with the government starting to cut spending wherever possible.
+At the end of the 1990s, Germany was hit by a severe economic crisis, with the government cutting spending wherever possible.
 Deutsche Bahn, which is fully owned by the state, became an easy target for the cuts leading to a dramatic decline of investment in rail infrastructure.

-The result of years of neglect and current underfunding was highlighted in a recent report by the Federal Court of Auditors — an independent body auditing the federal budget and overseeing the management of public funds.
+The Federal Court of Auditors — an independent body that audits the federal budget and oversees the management of public funds — highlighted the years of neglect and current underfunding in a recent report.
 It declared Deutsche Bahn a "case for restructuring," and lambasted the government for having "failed to address key rail policy questions for three decades."

-Rail expert Christian Böttger from the Berlin University of Applied Sciences for Technology and Economics believes the railway operator will get the money one day, but only after a new government has been formed.
+Christian Böttger, a professor at the Berlin University of Applied Sciences for Technology and Economics whoise research areas include railroads, said he believed that DB would get the money one day, but only after a new government has been formed.
 "A cancellation by a new government seems politically very unlikely to me, but even the already imminent postponement of construction projects is, of course, a disaster," he told DW.

 Staying positive in the face of adversity